-Architects Appleton and Wolfard designed eight modern libraries in the 1950s and '60s for the San Francisco Public Library, the largest number completed by a single firm.
+Architects Appleton and Wolfard designed eight modern libraries in the 1950s and 1960s for the San Francisco Public Library, the largest number completed by a single firm.
 The first, the Parkside branch at Taraval Street and 22nd Avenue, set the pattern for the rest.
-Today these buildings face rehabilitation to bring them into compliance with current codes and ADA rules under a bond passed by voters in 2000.
-According to present plans, it appears the upgrades will not alter their modern character significantly.
+In the early 2000s, these buildings faced rehabilitation to bring them into compliance with current codes and ADA rules under a bond passed by voters in 2000.
+The upgrades did not alter their modern character significantly.

 Educated at UC Berkeley, Harold Wolfard (1907-1977) received a master's degree in architecture in 1932, and was licensed in 1940.
 He joined Hyman and Appleton in the 1930s as a draftsman and later worked as an architect in the firm.

 The firm of Hyman and Appleton had a long tenure in San Francisco.
 Samuel Lightner Hyman (1885-1948) and Abraham Appleton (1887-1981) were both educated at UC Berkeley and L'ecole des Beaux Arts.
 Their work included the Jewish Community Center, with Arthur Brown, Jr. (demolished), Sinai Mortuary, Hebrew Home for the Aged, the Visitation Valley School, and many homes.